Contingencyplana/valiant_citadel_ai_0/planning/pivotal_fronts/ops.md

-# Enabler: Operations & Exchange Integrity
+# Enabler Front: Operations & Exchange Integrity

 Purpose
 - Keep the exchange, ledger, and sync reliable so the other fronts can move.